What is Alcohol Detoxification?

 Alcohol Detox Withdrawal Treatment Options

-If you have moderate withdrawal symptoms, your doctor may choose to treat you in an outpatient setting, especially if you have supportive family and friends.
+If you have moderate withdrawal symptoms, your doctor may suggest detox in an outpatient setting, especially if you a solid support system of family and friends you can depend on.
 Outpatient detox is safe, effective, and less costly than inpatient detox.

-To help alcohol withdrawal complications, your doctor may consider adding other drugs to a benzodiazepine regimen.
-These may include:
+To help alcohol withdrawal complications, your doctor may consider adding other medications to your treatment, such as:

-- A beta-blocker, which may help curb a fast heart rate and elevated blood pressure related to withdrawal and reduce the strain of alcohol withdrawal in people with coronary artery disease
+- A beta-blocker, which may help slow down an increased pulse and high blood pressure related to withdrawal.
+This also reduces the strain of alcohol withdrawal symptoms in individuals with coronary artery disease

 No two individuals will recover the same, so it is crucial to enlist the help of a professional medical alcohol addiction treatment specialist and see which option is best for you.
 You must never go about diagnosing yourself or detoxing without a professional to diagnose and guide you through this uncomfortable process.